Missouri woman charged with capital murder in killings of pregnant woman and baby

 She is accused in the federal case of kidnapping and abducting Bush for the purpose and benefit of claiming Bush's child as her own, according to court documents.
 Jamie Waterman is accused of being an accomplice in the kidnapping resulting in death.

-The driver of the pickup was a white woman in her 40s with shoulder-length brown hair who said her name was "Lucy," according to the Sheriff's Office Facebook post Nov.
-1.
+The driver of the pickup was a white woman in her 40s with shoulder-length brown hair who said her name was "Lucy," according to the sheriff's office Facebook post.

 Authorities said they suspect Amber Waterman was "Lucy."